samestrin/llm-pdf-ocr-api/README.md

 The llm-pdf-ocr-api-digitalocean is a Flask-based web service designed to perform Optical Character Recognition (OCR) on PDF files using machine vision and AI models.
 Built on PyTorch and Transformers, this experimental API provides endpoints for OCR processing and listing available models.

+### OCR Processing

+1. Read the PDF file.
+2. For each page:

+   - Render the page as an image.
+   - Segment the image into individual lines of text.
+   - For each line:

+     - Preprocess the line image.
+     - Feed the preprocessed line image into the TrOCR model to perform OCR and generate recognized text.
+     - Append the recognized text to the output.

+3. Return the final output as JSON.

 _This is under active development._

 ## Dependencies